pomeloshark/pomeloshark.github.io/_pages/language/ipafonts.md

 ---
    layout: page
    title: IPA fonts
    permalink: /language/ipafonts.html
 ---

+---

 As far as I'm aware all major system fonts have IPA support; if you're using another font that doesn't, it'll use your system font as a fallback.
 This is readable but usually doesn't look too great; for producing documents you'll want to use a font with full IPA support.

 Note: some fonts have not yet been updated to include a couple of recent additions to the IPA, the labiodental flap ⱱ and the linguolabial diacritic e̼.
 Some are missing the Chao tone letters, or more rarely, click symbols.
 This typically isn't a dealbreaker but I've noted where symbols are missing.

-## default & system fonts
+## Default & system fonts

 Your computer's system font should be able to display most, if not all, IPA characters.